The objective of this research was to develop a research agenda for teen driver behavioral safety countermeasures using the SHRP2 NDS data.

 4. Identify potential countermeasures that could result from analyses of these research questions using NDS data; and

 5. For each countermeasure, develop one or more research problem statements that describe how specific NDS data could be used to investigate and implement the countermeasure.
-The problem statements should be in a format suitable for submission to the BTSCRP and include a background statement, objective, and estimated cost.
 Together, these problem statements will form a research agenda for teen driver behavioral countermeasures.